 Suppose you have a report card of a few students available in the Horizontal orientation.
 For students who score below 50 or are absent, you want to transpose the information to be marked as Fail.

 So we can use transpose Formula with IF condition like below.

 But make sure not to press ENTER and press CTRL+SHIFT+ENTER.

 So after hitting the CTRL+SHIFT+ENTER, you can see the result below.

 As you can see, Raj and Vikas scored less than 50, so they are marked as FAIL.

 Things to Remember

 - Make sure you select the same number of blank cells as the number of cells in source information while using the Transpose Formula.

 - Ensure you do not press ENTER after inserting the Transpose Formula because the Transpose function is an Array function.
-Instead, you should press CTRL+SHIFT+ENTER.
+Instead, it would be best if you pressed CTRL+SHIFT+ENTER.

 - You can use the copy and paste feature for Transpose, which creates duplicate data.
 So when the values in source information change, the values are not updated.

 This is a guide to the TRANSPOSE Formula in Excel.
-Here we have discussed how to calculate TRANSPOSE Formula in Excel, practical examples, and a downloadable excel template.
+Here we have discussed calculating TRANSPOSE Formula in Excel, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –